 - If you don’t have a sewing machine and will be sewing by hand, that’s okay!
 It will just take a bit longer.
 I’d suggest ditching the decorative piece–doing so will save you some time and almost certainly some frustration.
 If you don’t even want to sew by hand, check out this fabric glue.

 - I cut pieces of blackout fabric from some old blackout curtains.
 However, you can buy blackout fabric by the yard.
 Either option works.

-To see how I hang and store my shades, check out this post on no-hole hanging solutions for curtains and shades!
+I have had a few questions about how I hang, roll up, and store my shades.
+Check out this post on no-hole hanging solutions for curtains and shades!